sidmcfarland/idle-snitch/README.md

 - Teamwork API integration for timer status
 - Audio alert if not on the clock during business hours (user-selectable from all Windows system sounds)
 - **Configurable alert interval (seconds) for how often the app checks and alerts**
+- **Snooze functionality:**
+  - Right-click the tray icon to access a "Snooze" menu with durations: 5 min, 15 min, 1 hr, 4 hr, 12 hr, 1 day, 1 week, 1 month
+  - While snoozed, alerts are suppressed and the tray icon shows the snoozed state
+  - The "Snooze" menu is replaced by a "Cancel Snooze" menu item while snoozed
+  - Normal operation resumes when snooze ends or is canceled
 - Settings UI with tabbed interface
   - General tab: select audio notification, configure business hours, API token, alert interval, etc.
   - Log tab: view application log file